ionos-cloud/dim/readme.md

   - replace MySQL with PostgreSQL
   - do not use an ORM
   - remove properties tables, use jsonb field instead
+  - put more logic in the database to avoid transfering large datasets to the application code
   - introduce generic log for all actions
+  - get rid of the global lock for transaction synchronization